Fiction Monthly: Publication history

 The Fiction Monthly originally published poems and stories in the classical wenyan style, and plays in the new style.
 Western fiction and plays were also translated into wenyan.
 It was the domain of "Mandarin Duck and Butterfly School"(鸳鸯蝴蝶派) literature, published entertaining and recreational articles.
 The selections included popular love stories and situational novels.
 Many traditional serial novels were published in the journal.
 It was an important platform for the traditional scholars.

-But they were going against the new literature tide and Mao Dun(茅盾) changed the editorial direction in 1921.
+But they were going against the new literature tide and Mao Dun (茅盾) changed the editorial direction in 1921.
 He enticed contributors from the "new literature" circles.
 The January 10 issue proclaimed its "new editorial direction": to translate and critique important European works; develop literature of realism, and use the new literature to reflect the life of ordinary people, also to provide a platform for inquiry into classical literature in the modern context.

-Zheng Zhenduo(郑振铎) became the main editor since the volume 14, issue 1 in 1923.
-Due to the 412 Event, Zheng went to Europe and Ye Shengtao(叶圣陶) became the main editor instead of Zheng.
+Zheng Zhenduo (郑振铎) became the main editor since the volume 14, issue 1 in 1923.
+Due to the Shanghai Massacre on April 12, 1927, Zheng went to Europe and Ye Shengtao(叶圣陶) became the main editor instead of Zheng.
 Zheng came back to be the main editor again since volume 20, issue7 in June 1929.